yaroslav-asu/simple-capthcas-creation/README.md

 # simple-capthcas-creation
-Project for creation dataset of simple captchas Creates bunch of captchas with solve in the title
+Project for creation dataset of simple captchas.<br>
+Creates bunch of captchas with solve in the title.